 Make it!
 Move it!

-Designed for teens ages 15 - 18 years old.
+Designed for teens ages 13 - 18 years old.
 Teens Activate integrates the art forms of spoken word and movement.
-This Core Dance summer programs for teens, activates their ideas under the guidance of professional spoken word artists, Marcus Montgomery and Chris James, as well as dance artist Amanda Sieradzki.
+This Core Dance summer program for teens activates their ideas under the guidance of professional spoken word artists, Marcus Montgomery and Chris James, as well as dance artist Amanda Sieradzki.

 Teaching Artist, Marcus Montgomery, shows us what kind of creation is possible with Teens Activate.
 Watch, and get inspired!

 Chris James, a man who is truly on a journey to impact and change lives in his community and the world.
 Chris James is a national award winning spoken word poet, TED Talks speaker, playwright, educator, photographer and self published author.
 Chris James was the 2019 Keynote speaker for the 39th Annual Congressional Art Competition at the United States Capitol.
 Chris is the creator of stage plays, Dear Black People and The Odds Against US.
 Spring 2019, AETN/PBS will be releasing a short documentary about the life of Chris James.
 He currently lives in Atlanta, GA but regularly visits Arkansas to continue projects in his hometown.
 In 2016 he was featured on the front cover of Arkansas Times Newspaper for being one of Arkansas' top visionaries.
 Chris is a member of Foreign Tongues poetry slam team whom ranked 2nd place in the worlds second largest poetry competition in 2014.
 He is the founder of Arkansas' only poetry venue and second black owned gallery, The House of Art.
 As a teacher artist, Chris develops and facilitates art integrated poetry writing and performance workshops for K-12 across the country.
 Through his work, he educates on racial barriers and socio-economic challenges and how we can overcome.
 He is also very passionate about the awareness of mental health.